marc-queiroz/docker-webex/README.md

 ```bash
 ./webex.sh
 ```
-# Acknolodgement and thanks to other dockers related repositories at gihub
+# Acknolodgement and thanks to other dockers related repositories at github
 I would like to thank the owners of this two repositories to provide great inspiration for my version of docker webex for linux.

 [docker-webex](https://github.com/fgsch/docker-webex)